TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Apollo-template.md

 <br> <!--Insert a blank line after every heading-->

 ## Title - Required<!--Clearly state the specific problem and how the article addresses it.
 Sentence capitalization.
-For example: "Resolve issues related to configuring NetApps by reviewing these best practices." <br>
+Example: "Resolve issues related to configuring NetApps by reviewing these best practices." <br>
 Alternatively, summarize general articles by stating how the article will help the customer.<br>
 For example: "Learn how to adjust resource limits for NetApp files by watching the following video."-->

-## Sample body - Required<!--The body contains the main content and contains the solution.
-It may include or more of the following components:
+## Sample body - Required<!--The body contains the main content and solution.
+The solution may be preceded by diagnostics and guided troubleshooting.
+This section can include or more of the following components:
 - Diagnostics (including insights/results)
 - Metrics
 - Solutions
 - Images
 - Videos
-- Azure KB and docs links
+- Azure KB and docs links-->

-## Sample diagnostic
-Below is an example of an insight.
-Use bullets and line breaks to present the textual information.
-Briefly explain how this diagnostic provides helpful information to the customer about their issue.
+## Sample diagnostic<!--Explain how this information can help the customer.
+Include bullets and line breaks in insights to improve readability.
+Example:
 <Insight>
 *	<symptomId>NrtVmRestartAzurePortalInsight</symptomId><br>
 *	<executionText>We are checking to see if your VM was restarted</executionText><br>
 *	<timeoutText>Proceeding to the next operation</timeoutText><br>
 *	<noResultText>No problems found.
 Your VM is running smoothly.</noResultText><br>
 </Insight>
 <Insight>
 *	<symptomId_noloc>CannotRdpAzurePortalInsight1, CannotRdpAzurePortalInsight2, CannotRdpAzurePortalInsight3</symptomId_noloc><br>
 *	<executionText>Assessing VM connectivity now<br></executionText><br>